-In its interaction with applications, particularly in video data interchange, Viinex 3.3 sticks to ISO-standardized media formats.
-When dealing with H.264 video codec, Viinex 3.3 provides access to recorded video in such formats as MP4 [1], MPEG TS [2], and in form of raw H.264 stream which is also handy for a number of video processing applications.
-When it comes to streaming video data to the client, Viinex 3.3 implements HLS specification [3], making video playback possible on most of popular browsers, including Microsoft Edge and Apple Safari on iOS.
-Internally, Viinex 3.3 stores and manages video archive as a sequence of MP4 files named and arranged across subfolders, according to the video origin and timestamps, in a transparent and obvious manner.
-This allows a user, in case of necessity, to operate on a video archive by standard means, such as Windows built-in media player (for example if media containing video archive is detached from the device where Viinex 3.3 was installed and brought to another standard PC with no additional software).
+In its interaction with applications, particularly in video data interchange, viinex 3.4 sticks to ISO-standardized media formats.
+When dealing with H.264 video codec, viinex 3.4 provides access to recorded video in such formats as MP4 [1], MPEG TS [2], and in form of raw H.264 stream which is also handy for a number of video processing applications.
+When it comes to streaming video data to the client, viinex 3.4 implements HLS specification [3].
+Internally, viinex 3.4 stores and manages video archive as a sequence of MP4 files named and arranged across subfolders, according to the video origin and timestamps, in a transparent and obvious manner.
+This allows a user, in case of necessity, to operate on a video archive by standard means, such as Windows built-in media player (for example if media containing video archive is detached from the device where viinex 3.4 was installed and brought to another standard PC with no additional software).